quarto-dev/quarto-release-bundles/README.md

 ## Chocolatey package for Quarto

-This repo contains the source code of choco quarto bundle
+This repo contains the source code of choco quarto bundle.
+Only stable release are deployed to Quarto.

 ### About the chocolatey bundle